2020 Nagorno-Karabakh ceasefire agreement: Exchange of POWs and detainees

-In December 2020, Armenia and Azerbaijan have begun exchanging groups of prisoners of war mediated by Russia.
+In December 2020, Armenia and Azerbaijan began exchanging groups of prisoners of war mediated by Russia.
 As of February 2021, 63 prisoners, including civilians, returned to Armenia, and 15 were returned to Azerbaijan.
-In March 2021, Human Rights Watch (HRW), reported that Azerbaijan has repatriated 69 POWs.
+In March 2021, Human Rights Watch (HRW), reported that Azerbaijan had repatriated 69 POWs.

 After the ceasefire, following skirmishes in mid-December 2020, Azerbaijan detained a group of 62 Armenian soldiers.
-Azerbaijani authorities claimed that the soldiers are not POWs but members of a "sabotage group", and criminal charges will be brought against them.
-However, European Parliament resolution concluded that credible reports have surfaced of Armenian service personnel and civilians being been kidnapped since the cease-fire on 10 November, and that Azerbaijani forces detained civilians despite the lack of evidence that they posed a security threat that could justify their detention under international humanitarian law.
+Azerbaijani authorities claimed that the soldiers are not POWs but members of a "sabotage group", and criminal charges would be brought against them.
+However, European Parliament resolution concluded that credible reports had surfaced of Armenian service personnel and civilians being been kidnapped since the cease-fire on 10 November, and that Azerbaijani forces detained civilians despite the lack of evidence that they posed a security threat that could justify their detention under international humanitarian law.
 Notably, Maral Najaryan, a recent Lebanese-Armenian emigrant to Shushi in Nagorno-Karabakh who went missing in the last days of the war, was among the detainees.
 Ani Najaryan, Najaryan's sister, told Radio Free Europe that she had moved to Karabakh after Beirut's massive explosion.
 Her Lebanese ancestry has been used by the Azerbaijani media to suggest that she was a "mercenary" fighting for the Armenians.

 On 14 April 2021, a global campaign was launched among the Armenian diaspora to demand the release of Armenian POWs and other detainees held in Azerbaijan.
 Protests were held in 14 cities around the world, including Toronto, Paris, Rome, Houston, Sacramento, Montréal, New York, Los Angeles, Warsaw, Berlin, Hamburg and Moscow.
-According to Armenian authorities, as of April 2021, over 200 Armenian POWs are currently being held captive by Azerbaijan.
+According to Armenian authorities, as of April 2021, over 200 Armenian POWs were being held captive by Azerbaijan.
 On 20 May 2021, the European Parliament adopted a resolution urging Azerbaijan to immediately and unconditionally release all the Armenian prisoners, both military and civilian, detained during or after the conflict.
 In June the Armenian substitute member of the Parliamentary Assembly of the Council of Europe (PACE) Tatevik Hayrapetyan raised concern of the situation of the Armenian POWs in the PACE, as in a discussion between the Ilham Aliyev and Emine Erdoğan, the first lady of Turkey where both appeared to be pleased by the fact that there exist Armenian POWs and the latter suggested a release of them in several stages.
 On 22 July 2021, 13 Armenian servicemen were sentenced to 6 years imprisonment and charged with "terrorism" and "illegally entering Azerbaijan".

 On 22 September 2021, the U.S. House of Representatives passed the Amendment, demanding Azerbaijan's immediate release of about 200 Armenian POWs, hostages and detained persons, "misrepresenting their status in an attempt to justify their continued captivity".